 Select the HotSync menu from the "Instant Palm" menu on the upper right of your menu bar; in the sub-menu, select Install Handheld Files.
 Click on the Add To List button.
-Locate and select the file PPrint\prc, and click Add File.
+Locate and select the file PPrint.prc, and click Add File.
 Click on Add To List again and select PalmPrint\Address.prc, and a third time and select PalmPrint\Datebook.prc.
 If you want to print mail from the Palm Mail application, you should also install PalmPrint\Mail.prc.
 If you want to print mail from the Palm VII iMessenger application, you should also install PalmPrint\iMessenger.prc.
-If you want to print expense reports from the Palm Expense application, you should also install PalmPrint\iMessenger.prc.
-If you want to print expense.prc.
+If you want to print mail from the Eudora application, you should also install PalmPrint\Eudora.prc.
+If you want to print expense reports from the Palm Expense application, you should also install PalmPrint\Expense.prc.
 If you want to view and print "Doc" files from your Palm, you should also install PalmPrint\Doc.prc.
 The next time you HotSync your Palm, the programs will be downloaded.